TUNE-Archive/tune-codemods/readme.md

 - `rm-empty-beforeEach` removes empty beforeEach blocks.
 - `rm-unused-vars` removes variableDeclarations that are never used in the file.
 - `sinon-to-jasmine-spy` converts all sinon type spys to jasmine and jest
+- `sort-keys` sorts all of the keys in object in ascending order.